sam-git/personal-goals/happy-moments/happy-moments.md

 25/12/2015
 ---
-- When I woke up i stretched, meditated, wrote, did programming study and then went for a 1 hour bike ride after breakfast.
+- When I woke up I stretched, meditated, wrote, did programming study and then went for a 1 hour bike ride after breakfast.
 It made me feel good and was all before Christmas lunch.
 - In the afternoon had am amazing Christmas day with family and caught up with cousins and aunts and uncles at my mum's house.

 26/12/2015